You are here:

 Keith Clover is an NLG.
 He chairs an interim executive board and is an academy consultant for a diocese.

-This article was updated in response to a question from a governor of an urban special school in the west Midlands.
+This article was updated in response to a question from the headteacher of a medium-size primary school in London.

 More from The Key

 The Key has taken great care in publishing this article.
 However, some of the article's content and information may come from or link to third party sources whose quality, relevance, accuracy, completeness, currency and reliability we do not guarantee.
 Accordingly, we will not be held liable for any use of or reliance placed on this article's content or the links or downloads it provides.
 This article may contain information sourced from public sector bodies and licensed under the Open Government Licence.